Financing Your Home

-These days sellers will NOT accept an offer without at least a pre-approval letter, so if you are serious about buying this is the first step towards getting you in your new home.
-More importantly buyers need to know, regardless of what a lender might approve you for, what a manageable monthly payment is for your household.
+These days sellers will NOT accept an offer without at least a pre-approval letter or a statement showing funds available to close and a purchase contract if you should have a home to sell.
+So serious buyers first step to buying a home is a pre-approval letter.
+And personally, I believe most important is that buyers know, regardless of what a lender might approve you for, what a comfortable monthly payment is for your household budget.

 Applying For A Mortgage?
 Know Your Numbers

 When you buy a home, it's all about the numbers.
 Your mortgage rate is based on your credit scores, debt-to-income, and how much of a down payment you can afford.

 Know your credit scores: Your credit scores can fall between 300 and 850.
 Lenders use these numbers, which are compiled by three credit bureaus and Fair Isaac to give them a quick snapshot of your credit-worthiness.

 Lenders are still in a low-risk mood and are requiring fairly high credit scores from borrowers.
 To qualify for the best mortgage interest rates, such as a benchmark 30-year fixed rate, your credit scores must be approximately 720 or more.
 To find out what your credit scores are, visit www.annualcreditreport.com, the site where you can get free copies of your credit report and scores.

 Know your income–to-debt ratios: To qualify you, lenders use two ratios -- income to mortgage debt and income to total debt.

 To qualify for a 30-year fixed rate conforming loan that is federally insured (FHA), your income to mortgage debt can be no higher than 29% of your gross annual income.
 If you make $5000 gross income per month, your house payment, including principal, interest, hazard insurance and property taxes, should be no larger than $1,450.00.